Department of Agriculture Land Management and Statistics

 On Mar 15, 1972, Ministry of Land Nationalization was withdrawn and reorganized under the Ministry of Agriculture and Forestry.
 Moreover, Settlement and Land Records Department had come into reorganize with new set up under the Ministry of Agriculture and Forestry on Jan 24, 1974.

 Settlement and Land Records Department with the strength of officer 395 and staffs 13919 have been renamed as Department of Agricultural Land Management and Statistics (DALMS) in accordance with the order no. 13/ 2015 of the Union Minister’ office of the Ministry of Agriculture, Livestock and Fishery on April 28, 2015 based on the agreement of the Union Government Office’s meeting no. 2/ 2015 which hold on Jan 15, 2015.
+The strength of officer 697 and staffs 17727 have been Department of Agricultural Land Management and Statistics (DALMS) in accordance with based on the agreement of the Union Government Office’s meeting no. 11/ 2019 which hold on Jun 20, 2019.

 Vision of DALMS